top of page

 ALIGNING DISPARATE ACCOUNTING SYSTEMS AND DIVIDING SHARED RESOURCES REQUIRED METICULOUS CORRECTIONS, COMPLEX ALLOCATIONS, AND DATABASE RECONCILIATION TO ENSURE A SMOOTH INTEGRATION.

-"We didn't expect it to be so complex," explains the expert.
+"We didn't expect it to be so complex," explains Virginie.
 "We thought it would be enough to simply divide everything by four.
 But some buildings, for example, served multiple units..
 If we assigned a building to one unit, we had to compensate the others.
 We sometimes had to create complex Excel formulas because, in the end, everything had to balance, and the balance sheet had to zero out.
 It was all about finding the right balances."

 Finally, the Social Council, an entity that must be legally distinct from the schools and managing social subsidies and scholarships, had no analytical accounting.
 Subsidies were allocated extra-accounting to each educational unit based on the number of students assisted.
 "I started from this situation and had to reallocate and make the accounting coherent.
 It was primarily a reconciliation task between two databases", Virginie explains.